ZKarbasi/Trie_tree_commandLine/README.md

 # Trie tree command Line

-For work with this comman line, You can :
+For work with this command line, You can :

 ADD X to trie tree with command =>> `add X`